mustafaksr/ConnectionTracker/README.md

 ConnectionTracker is a versatile application designed to track and manage connections across various components of a system.
 It offers features such as monitoring, logging, and database management, making it a valuable tool for developers and system administrators alike.

+Essentially, the ConnectionTracker app records and displays web connections from its web interface, storing pertinent information such as ID, device, and time in a PostgreSQL database.
+Additionally, it generates basic logs using Prometheus client counters and supports Grafana for efficient monitoring of these logs.

 In this repository, you'll find detailed guides and configuration files to deploy ConnectionTracker using Docker Compose for local development and testing environments.
 Additionally, we provide Kubernetes manifests for deploying ConnectionTracker in a production-ready Kubernetes cluster, ensuring scalability, resilience, and ease of management.

 Whether you're a developer looking to set up a local development environment using Docker Compose or an operations engineer deploying a distributed application on Kubernetes, this repository has you covered.
 Follow the instructions below to get started with deploying ConnectionTracker in your preferred environment.

 ## Docker Compose